-It must be admitted that my GPA result is not ‘stellar’ but this is not an accurate reflection of my ability or commitment since, as explained, my studies were undertaken in a war situation.
-The resulting dislocation and uncertainty had a major effect on my own and my fellow students’ studies and results and I ask the readers to take these highly relevant facts into account.
+It is now my goal to qualify to practice in this country and eventually to have my clinic providing excellent treatment in an underserved and probably rural community.
+My GPA result is not ‘stellar,’ but this is not an accurate reflection of my ability or commitment since, as explained, my studies were undertaken in a war situation.
+The resulting dislocation and uncertainty significantly affected me and my fellow students’ studies and results, and I ask the reader to consider these highly relevant facts.